marinadelconte/Regex-Tutorial/gist.md

 # Regex Tutorial - Matching an Email

-In this document, I will be breaking down the components of a Regex that was used to match an email address.
-A Regex, or Regular Expression, is defined as a series of special characters that define a search pattern (source: https://coding-boot-camp.github.io/full-stack/computer-science/regex-tutorial.)
+In this document, I will be analyzing the components of a Regex expression that was used to match an email address.
+A Regex, or Regular Expression, is defined as a series of special characters that define a search pattern.

 ## Summary

-Briefly summarize the regex you will be describing and what you will explain.
-Include a code snippet of the regex.
-Replace this text with your summary.
+The regular expression that I will be looking at is used to match an email address: /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/.
+I am going to break this down piece by piece to explain the different parts of the regex expression, what it means, and what it is doing.

 ## Table of Contents